Section five: Due impartiality and due accuracy

 (Rule 5.4 applies to television and radio services (except restricted services) and to BBC ODPS.)

-5.4: Programmes in the services (listed above) must exclude all expressions of the views and opinions of the person providing the service on matters of political and industrial controversy and matters relating to current public policy (unless that person is speaking in a legislative forum or in a court of law).
+5.4: Programmes in the services (listed above) must exclude all expressions of the views and opinions of the person providing the service on matters of political or industrial controversy and matters relating to current public policy (unless that person is speaking in a legislative forum or in a court of law).
 Views and opinions relating to the provision of programme services are also excluded from this requirement.

 The preservation of due impartiality